ealingcommoner/RiverPollutionNetwork/README.md

 ** To do ** Add uploading to a suitable IOT service and start building alerts.

 ## Range testing
-Upload this code to the Feather module
+Upload this code to the Feather module:

 [For arduino](https://github.com/ealingcommoner/RiverPollutionNetwork/blob/main/transmitwithvoltage.ino)

 This: